jekil/awesome-hacking/_pages/index.rst

 - `AndroBugs <https://github.com/AndroBugs/AndroBugs_Framework>`_ - An efficient Android vulnerability scanner that helps developers or hackers find potential security vulnerabilities in Android applications.
 - `Android-vts <https://github.com/AndroidVTS/android-vts>`_ - Android Vulnerability Test Suite - In the spirit of open data collection, and with the help of the community, let's take a pulse on the state of Android security.
 - `Androl4b <https://github.com/sh4hin/Androl4b>`_ - A Virtual Machine For Assessing Android applications, Reverse Engineering and Malware Analysis.
+- `Apk-mitm <https://github.com/shroudedcode/apk-mitm>`_ - A CLI application that automatically prepares Android APK files for HTTPS inspection.
+Inspecting a mobile app's HTTPS traffic using a proxy is probably the easiest way to figure out how it works.
+However, with the Network Security Configuration introduced in Android 7 and app developers trying to prevent MITM attacks using certificate pinning, getting an app to work with an HTTPS proxy has become quite tedious.
 - `CobraDroid <https://thecobraden.com/projects/cobradroid/>`_ - A custom build of the Android operating system geared specifically for application security analysts and for individuals dealing with mobile malware.
 - `Drozer <http://mwr.to/drozer>`_ - The Leading Security Assessment Framework for Android.
 - `Idb <http://www.idbtool.com>`_ - A tool to simplify some common tasks for iOS pentesting and research.